Felipe Mora gives Timbers a 1-1 draw with the Earthquakes

 PORTLAND, Ore.
-(AP) — Felipe Mora scored in first-half stoppage time to pull the Timbers into a 1-1 draw with the San Jose Earthquakes on Wednesday night.
+(AP) — Felipe Mora scored in first-half stoppage time to pull the Portland Timbers into a 1-1 draw with the San Jose Earthquakes on Wednesday night.

 The Earthquakes (4-7-6) struck first with a second-chance goal from Javier López in the 25th minute.